bitshares/stakeBTS/README.md

 MAKE_PAYMENTS = True
 REPLAY = False
 ```
+in config.py, also...

-be sure you have entered `BITTREX_N` deposit memos
+be sure you have entered the 3 `BITTREX_N` deposit memos

 be sure you have entered `NODE`

 **Run app**